2011 Karjala Tournament

-The 2011 Karjala Tournament was played between 10–13 November 2011.
+The 2011 Karjala Tournament was played between 10 and 13 November 2011.
 The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
 Five of the matches were played in the Hartwall Areena in Helsinki, Finland, and one match in the Fjällräven Center in Örnsköldsvik, Sweden.
 The tournament was won by Russia, who won all their three games.
 The tournament was part of 2011–12 Euro Hockey Tour.

 Standings

 Games

 All times are local (UTC+2 for the games in Finland, and UTC+1 for the game in Sweden).